farheen-shaikh530/farheen-shaikh530/README.md

 **2) A Hallucination-Resistant RAG System for Release Note**
 - **Author:** Farheen Shaikh
-- **Conference:** 9th International Conference on Emerging Data and Industry
+- **Conference:** The 9th International Conference on Emerging Data and Industry
 - **Status:** Accepted
 - 🔗 **Implementation Repository:**  https://github.com/farheen-shaikh530/Release-Note-Generative-AI-Framework
 - 📄 **Paper Link:** It will be available in May 2026